elucian/bee/syntax/operators.md

 symbol | meaning
 -------|--------------------------------------------------------------------
-  ≈    | almost equal (support also different data types) =    | same memory address, same reference: (shallow comparison) ≡    | equivalence of two values, collections or objects (deep comparison)
+  ≡    | same memory address, same reference: (shallow comparison) =    | equality of two values, collections or objects (deep comparison) ≈    | almost equal (support also different data types)
  \>    | value is greater than
  \<    | value is less than
   ≥    | greater than or equal to